V-Sekai/TOOL_model_explorer/.github/README.md

 # Github actions

-Requires a VSEKAI_GITHUB_TOKEN with repo:status scope.
+Requires a VSEKAI_GITHUB_TOKEN with repo scope.